tetcore/substrate-verifiable-credentials/1/creating-a-module.md

 cargo build --release
 ```

 At the end of every section in this tutorial, your code should compile without errors.
-Most of the changes throughout this tutorial will take place in the `substratekitties.rs` file, but we will need to update the `lib.rs` file one more time at a later point.
+Most of the changes throughout this tutorial will take place in the `substrate-verifiable-credentials.rs` file, but we will need to update the `lib.rs` file one more time at a later point.

 Now it's time to start adding some of our own logic!